Commentary on the translation of

 Nevertheless, as I said, It is not my place to give an answer to such a question, as much as it is not my place to analyse the content of Anscombe’s work; furthermore, it is worth remembering that the articles I translate do not necessarily reflect my own views on the topics at hand, nor my adherence to their authors’ thought.
 What is important here is that this great thinker’s work is not even close to holding the place it truly deserves.
 After all, this is more than enough reason to have chosen to translate this text of hers.
 The true question, in the end, should be: who would not like to translate Elizabeth Anscombe?

-I would not like to ignore the reason why I chose to introduce this commentary with such an exclamation as I did.
+I do not intend to ignore the reason why I chose to introduce this commentary with such an exclamation as I did.
 As anyone who has ever engaged with any of her works may attest, reading Anscombe poses a genuine challenge.
 It is not easy at all to keep up with someone who has such a degree of depth in her analysis.
 We must also admit that her tendency to leave the conclusions she wants to reach unexplained (I would almost say, hidden) is a peculiar feature which adds to that feeling of having slipped into a labyrinth.
 Admittedly, we should not leave aside the fact that the topics discussed are in themselves difficult.
 Reading the titles of chapters 1 and 3 is enough: “The Intentionality of Sensation” and “Substance”.
 Now, that is frightening!
 In my case, when I approached these chapters for the first time, a single reading was not enough to understand.

 My impression is that the image which most faithfully represents these writings by Anscombe is that of a puzzle.
 Her text is not structured incrementally, like a building developing from a modest foundation, around a guiding thread; instead, it resembles a series of disjunct pieces which give a glimpse of an image.
 Perhaps such a structure owes to the method of Analytic philosophy: Anscombe’s aim is to decompose the key terms in the study of metaphysics and the philosophies of mind and perception (“intentionality”, “sensation”, “object”, “substance”, etc.), so as to find what they truly conceal.
 At the same time, she presents different conceptions about what each of these terms represents —take for instance the distinction between what Ancient philosophy understands by “object”, with what Modern philosophy understands by “object”.

 However, the most striking feature of these texts is the apparent absence of conclusions.
-While reading, you get a feeling of discovering first a piece, then another, then struggling to put these pieces together before discovering yet another piece.
+In the course of reading, you get a feeling of discovering first a piece, then another, then struggling to put these pieces together before discovering yet another piece.
 All of this not to mention that the pieces Anscombe offers the reader are mostly obtained after an immense effort of intellectual penetration.
 And just when you are expecting a conclusion which may put all of the puzzle pieces in their place, the text comes to an end.
 It is as though her intention was to leave such work to the reader: she only presents the tools and the instructions.

-All these features, absolutely fascinating, indeed, are what make so difficult the stage of understanding.
+All these features, absolutely fascinating, indeed, are what make the stage of understanding so difficult.
 Without any doubt, when engaging with such a highly complex text as this, it is imperative for the translator to be familiar with the specific terminology; but it is also necessary to be willing to reflect upon the meaning of certain terms —even everyday ones— which, following the philosopher’s analysis, we should not take for granted.
 Once again, I take as an example the conceptions about the word “object”.
 In chapter 1, our attention is called to the diversity of meanings which can be given to such term; but, more importantly, to the metaphysical assumptions each of those meanings implies.
 Understanding the “object” as something which always bears on intention, as the Ancients do, is a whole different world from understanding it as an individual thing, as the Moderns do!

 Regarding the stage of expression, the general fragmentary quality often seems to pervade Anscombe’s grammar.
 That is why some sentences may be confusing, whether they are semantically or grammatically complex, or because they show an apparent disconnectedness with previous sentences.
 In this sense, it is mandatory to know the content of the author’s arguments and paying much attention to the sense of the terms used, according to her analysis.
 Let me show an example.
 Take the following sentence: “When Descartes said that the cause of an idea must have at least as much formal reality as the idea had objective reality, he meant that the cause must have at least as much to it as what the idea was of would have, if what the idea was of actually existed.”
 Undoubtedly, a syntactically and semantically complex statement; in my case, at least, it was necessary more than a single reading to understand and replicate it.
 First of all, I had to apply a very detailed syntagmatic analysis to understand constructions such as “what the idea was of would have” within the whole context.
 Secondly, even once defined the syntagmas, how should we understand what she means by “he meant that the cause must have at least as much to it as what the idea was of would have”?
 Had I translated literally, I would have written something like “quería decir que la causa debía tener en sí al menos tanto como aquello de lo que era la idea”.
 In my opinion, an unsatisfactory result, for it is not at all clear what the cause “tiene en sí”.
 To be sure, the original text is not so evident about it either.